-Our firm offers experienced and effective legal help in a wide range of family-related immigration and non-immigration matters.
+Our Immigration Attorneys offer experienced and effective legal help in a wide range of family-related immigration and non-immigration matters.
 For example:

 - Spouses, fiancées and children: Our lawyers help foreign nationals who are the fiancée, spouse or child of a U.S. citizen to obtain K visas, which provide entry into the U.S. and work permission, in advance of obtaining permanent residence.
 We also help foreign nationals who are in the United States on a temporary basis, bring their spouse or children to the U.S. with various non-immigrant visas meant specifically for the children and the spouses of these foreign nationals.

 - Parents and siblings: If you have completed the naturalization process and are now a U.S. citizen, you also may petition your parents or siblings to live and work permanently in the United States.

 - Hardship waivers: Hardship waivers are complicated and difficult to obtain.
 However, our attorneys have had significant experience and a high rate of success with I-601 and Section 212 waivers, which provide relief from numerous events which may render a person ineligible, including: visa fraud, medical illness, prior removal, criminal arrest, etc.

 - Family sponsorships and unity petitions: The Family Unity Program allows unmarried children and spouses of resident aliens under specific circumstances, to stay in the United States and work through a stay of deportation.
 This stay is extended until their priority date is reached.
 Once their priority date is reached, the spouse and children are allowed to adjust to permanent residency.

 - Battered spouse (VAWA) petitions: The Violence Against Women Act allows the battered spouses and children of United States citizens or lawful permanent residents to self-petition for lawful permanent residency status.